awslabs/aws-iot-greengrass-accelerators/v2/etl_simple/README.md

 - Thing group - A group specific to this accelerator, the existing thing is added and targeted for the new component
 - IoT policy - An AWS IoT policy attached to the existing certificate extending the ability to publish and subscribe on the topics used by the component
-- Three Greengrass component - The application logic (recipe and artifacts) for each component deployable to Greengrass cores.
-Part of the Greengrass deployment.
+- Three AWS IoT Greengrass component - The application logic (recipe and artifacts) for each component deployable to AWS IoT Greengrass cores.
+Part of the AWS IoT Greengrass deployment.
-- Greengrass deployment - The Greengrass components targeted for the new Thing group.
+- AWS IoT Greengrass deployment - The AWS IoT Greengrass components targeted for the new Thing group.

-Once this is fully deployed, the Greengrass core device will receive and deploy the components immediately or when next started.
+Once this is fully deployed, the AWS IoT Greengrass core device will receive and deploy the components immediately or when next started.

 > **NOTE:** This accelerator is intended for educational use only and should not be used as the basis for production workloads without fully reviewing the component and it's artifacts.